Carreau/phd-dissertation/parts/part1.rst

 The membrane of living cell is a complex, being the host a large number of interacting proteins and lipids each with their own dynamics.
-Though at the scale of cell and liposomes it is interest to model the membrane as a surface (IE without thickness) characterized by global mechanical properties.
+Though at the scale of cell and liposomes it is interest to model the membrane as a surface (that is to say without thickness) characterized by global mechanical properties.

 In the case of closed lipid bilayers, the mechanical property we are interested in resume to the expansion modulus :math:`K_a` and the bending modulus